cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 ### %Renal Modeling

-The %BioGears %Renal model lumps each kidney into a single nephron (Figure 2).
+The %Renal model lumps each kidney into a single nephron (Figure 2).
 The  fluid flow through the kidney is modeled with an electrical circuit analogue, and the substance transport is a combination of the generic transporter and active filtration/reabsorption/secretion based on feedback and substance parameters.
 Alternatively, excretion can be directly applied and is governed via clearance equations - as with the drug model (@ref DrugsMethodology).
-This is consistent with other %BioGears system models, which also employ lumped parameter modeling.
+This is consistent with other system models, which also employ lumped parameter modeling.

 @image html LumpedNephron.png
 <center>